Deciding Which Candidate to Recruit: A Simple Guide to Making the Final Choice

 • Hopefully, the steps that I’ve outlined should have helped you come to a clear decision, but you may find yourself uncertain.

-• If you need more information from the candidate, then call them.
+• If you need more information from the candidate, then call them to address any questions you still have (avoid inviting the candidate for another interview if possible).
 You may also want to consider further Job Simulations and Work Culture Assessments.
-If you’re still wavering then you probably shouldn’t hire them.

 At this point, avoid some common pitfalls: